-Fabry disease gets worse over time and can become life-threatening.
-It is important to understand how Fabry disease may affect your body.
+Fabry disease worsens over time and can become life-threatening.
+It is important to talk to your doctor and understand how Fabry disease may affect your body.

-For every person who is diagnosed with Fabry disease, an average of 5 additional family members may be affected.
+Fabry disease runs in families, and when one person is diagnosed, an average of 5 additional relatives may also be affected.

 Other symptoms can progress “silently” even if you don’t feel sick.
 Medical assessments are needed to monitor these symptoms, especially since they can affect the kidney, heart, and brain.

 Here are some common tests used to monitor Fabry disease:

 While Fabrazyme® lowers GL-3 in certain cells of the kidney, heart, and skin, it has not been shown to affect specific signs and symptoms of Fabry disease.

 Guiding treatment decisions

 Guidelines are a tool for physicians to consider when making treatment recommendations for their patients.
 People who have been diagnosed should receive regular check-ups, even if they are not experiencing symptoms or not currently on treatment.
 If you have questions about the guidelines, talk to your doctor.

 The following guidelines have been developed by an international panel of Fabry experts for the treatment of Fabry disease.
 Your doctor will make specific testing and treatment decisions based upon your individual health considerations.